munober/munober.github.io/docs/about.markdown

 permalink: /about/
 ---

-Welcome to fratiloiu.com

-This place serves 2 main purposes.

-1. having my [resume](https://fratiloiu.com/resume.pdf) available on the internet;
-2. putting my email address out in the open: [teo@fratiloiu.com](mailto:teo@fratiloiu.com);

-You can then find some other stuff, like [some book titles](https://fratiloiu.com/reading) I like, or my [socials](https://fratiloiu.com/links).
+I'm all about creating things and telling stories.

-Also, pretty much everybody who isn’t a native speaker of Romanian will have trouble pronouncing my last name.
+Pretty much everybody who isn’t a native speaker of Romanian will have trouble pronouncing my last name.
-It kinda goes like this: frah-tee-low-you.
+It kinda goes like this: *frah-tee-low-you*.